aeu/legible-algorithms/README.md

 An implementation of trie.
 Never did one of these before, and it's been a hole in my knowledge for some time now.
 This was really fun to learn how it worked.
-Note that I still don't have delete working.
+Doesn't support delete.
+Yet.

 <a href="https://github.com/aeu/legible-algorithms/tree/master/misc/trie">Trie (C++)</a>